taijeronv/taijeronv_info/content/home/experience.md

   date_start = "2013-08-15"
   date_end = "2014-09-25"
   description = """
-  I developed a curriculum for 3rd-year cadets that significantly improved their knowledge of how small units in NATO operate.
-The focus of the instruction was on infantry platoon offensive and defensive operations.
-I also implemented the Follow Me program, which provided the cadets an opportunity to execute their plans in a dynamic operational environment giving them an opportunity to practice making tactical decisions and solving problems."""
+  - Designed and taught a 3rd year curriculum that furthered the knowledge of NATO operations.
+  - Integrated the use of Follow Me which provided the opportunity for cadets to practice decision-making and problem-solving in an operational environment.
+  - Developed the Captains Advance Course instruction regarding NATO operations which provided a deeper understanding."""

    [[experience]]
   title = "Police Mentor"